neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 around.

 Timeline migration.
-1) CAS to the db to create joint conf, and in the same transaction create `safekeeper_timeline_pending_ops` `include` entries to initialize new members as well as deliver this conf to current ones; poke per sk reconcilers to work on it.
-Also any conf change should also poke cplane notifier task(s).
-2) Once it becomes possible per alg description above, get out of joint conf with another CAS.
-Task should get wakeups from per sk reconcilers because conf switch is required for advancement; however retries should be sleep based as well as LSN advancement might be needed, though in happy path it isn't.
-To see whether further transition is possible on wakup migration executor polls safekeepers per the algorithm.
-CAS creating new conf with only new members should again insert entries to `safekeeper_timeline_pending_ops` to switch them there, as well as `exclude` rows to remove timeline from old members.
+1) CAS to the db to create joint conf.
+Since this moment the migration is considered to be "in progress".
+We can detect all "in-progress" migrations looking into the database.
+2) Do steps 4-6 from the algorithm, including `pull_timeline` onto `new_sk_set`, update membership
+   configuration on all safekeepers, notify cplane, etc. All operations are idempotent, so we don't need to persist anything in the database at this stage.
+If any errors occur, it's safe to retry or abort the migration.
+3) Once it becomes possible per alg description above, get out of joint conf with another CAS.
+Also should insert `exclude` entries into `safekeeper_timeline_pending_ops` in the same DB transaction.
+Adding `exclude` entries atomically is nesessary because after CAS we don't have the list of excluded safekeepers in the `timelines` table anymore, but we need to have them persisted somewhere in case the migration is interrupted right after the CAS.
+4) Finish the migration.
+The final membership configuration is committed to the DB at this stage.
+   So, the migration can not be aborted anymore.
+But it can still be retried if the migration fails past stage 3.
+To finish the migration we need to send the new membership configuration to a new quorum of safekeepers, notify cplane with the new safekeeper list and schedule the `exclude` requests to in-memory queue for safekeeper reconciler.
+If the algrorithm is retried, it's possible that we have already committed `exclude` requests to DB, but didn't send them to the in-memory queue.
+In this case we need to read them from `safekeeper_timeline_pending_ops` because it's the only place where they are persistent.
+The fields `sk_set_notified_generation` and `cplane_notified_generation` are updated after each step.
+The migration is considered fully completed when they match the `generation` field.

+In practice, we can report "success" after stage 3 and do the "finish" step in per-timeline reconciler (if we implement it).
+But it's wise to at least try to finish them synchronously, so the timeline is always in a "good state" and doesn't require an old quorum to commit WAL after the migration reported "success".

 Timeline deletion: just set `deleted_at` on the timeline row and insert `safekeeper_timeline_pending_ops` entries in the same xact, the rest is done by per sk reconcilers.

-When node is removed (set to `decomissioned`), `safekeeper_timeline_pending_ops` for it must be cleared in the same transaction.
+When node is removed (set to `decommissioned`), `safekeeper_timeline_pending_ops` for it must be cleared in the same transaction.

-One more task pool should infinitely retry notifying control plane about changed safekeeper sets (trying making `cplane_notified_generation` equal `generation`).

 #### Dealing with multiple instances of storage_controller